The Regression Cookbook (in development)

 Fun fact!

-While thinking about possible names for this work, I was planning to name it “Machine Learning and Statistics: A Common Ground.”
+While thinking about possible names for this work, we were planning to name it “Machine Learning and Statistics: A Common Ground.”
 Nevertheless, it was quite plain and boring!
 That said, this whole textbook idea sounded analogous to a cookbook1, given its heavily applied focus with theoretical sparks.

 Hence, the cookbook name idea!